lucas-santoni/sqli-platform/README.md

 # SQLi Platform

-This is a vulnerable WEB application in order to understand SQL injection basics.
+This is a vulnerable WEB application in order to understand SQL injections basics.

 The front end exposes a field allowing the user to search a database and retrieve names, nicknames, mails...
-The user's inputs are not sanitized, allowing an attacker to inject SQL code and leaking passwords.
+The user's inputs are not sanitized, allowing an attacker to inject SQL code and leak passwords.

 SQL queries are logged on the backend and are also shown on the front, so that the attacker has a better understanding of what he is doing.